Fear, You Don’t Own Me: Coping with Trauma

-As I drifted in and out of conciusnous there were moments I didn’t think I wouldn’t survive.
-Though I may not have been raped, like I feared was going to happen.
-The trauma I experienced that evening has reshaped my life.
+As I drifted in and out of conciusnous there were moments I didn’t think I would survive.
+Though I may not have been raped, like I feared was going to happen, the trauma I experienced that evening has reshaped my life.

 I couldn’t leave the house on my own, I couldn’t get from one place to the next without a friend accompanying me.
-Even when I began finally taking a cab by myself, I shared my destination with a friend and then stayed on the phone someone the whole time.
 Walking through a doorway meant hesitating to look in every direction before going through.
+Even once I finally began taking a cab by myself again I shared my destination with a friend and then stayed on the phone with someone the whole ride.

-Because, I realize how important it is to share my experience with others who may not have the support group, the many outlets or my drive to take back the life that I thought would never be the same again.
-That by sharing my story I’m helping myself release and move past my trauma.
-While at the same time possibly helping someone else realize they too can heal.
+I’m writing this post now because I realize how important it is to share my experience with others who may not have the support group, the many outlets or my drive to take back the life that I thought would never be the same again.
+That by sharing my story I’m helping myself release and move past my trauma, while at the same time possibly helping someone else realize they too can heal.

 I still can’t verbally get through the story without tears cascading down my face and that’s ok.
 Though, it is hard as someone who isn’t great with pain to be ok with crying, to acknowledge that my fear was rational and that what happened wasn’t my fault.

 I’m amazed every day now at the small things I can do that only a month ago would have sent a wave of panic and anxiety through me.
-Like yesterday, I walked under scalfolding between two men who were just feet apart from one another without a second thought.
+Yesterday for instance I walked under scalfolding between two men who were just feet apart from one another without a second thought.
 The sheer sight of that weeks ago would have sent a rush of anxiety through me and forced me to cross the street.

 I say yes to more things now because I realize how close I was to losing the ability to do so.
 I hired a life coach to help me focus my life and grow my business.
 I try to be a little bit nicer to everyone I encounter.
 I’m not only telling fear, You Don’t Own Me.
 I’m choosing to mold that fear into opportunity.

 What is my point in all of this?
-Other than to share my story and slowly move past my own trauma.
-To assure you that whatever it is that is holding you back, whatever fear is consuming you, you can overcome it.
+Other than to share my story and slowly move past my own trauma, it is to assure you that whatever is holding you back, whatever fear is consuming you, you can overcome it.
 It won’t be easy, you may feel alone in a sea of people but you must actively choose not to let that fear own you.